How Éamon de Valera Ate His Way to Freedom

 A little while later, Murphy delivered a cake to the prison in which they had concealed a replica key.
 Suspicious of the cake’s potential contents, the warden used a thin knife to poke holes all around the cake’s surface.
 When the warden did not feel the tip of the blade pierce any concealed items, he deemed it suitable to deliver to de Valera.
 Unfortunately, the whittled key was too small.
 De Valera realized the original wax key had most likely shrunk over time as the wax dried out.

-During his incarceration, de Valera’s political party, the Sinn Féin party, had won the majority of seats in the 1918 general election signifying British rule of Ireland was no more!
+During his incarceration, de Valera’s political party, the Sinn Féin party, had won the majority of seats in the 1918 general election signifying British rule of Ireland was abolished.
 In January of 1919, members of the Sinn Féin party assembled to form an Irish parliament known as the Dáil Éireann.
 Upon de Valera’s escape from prison a month later, the newly established parliament decided to elect him President of Ireland.
+Had he not escaped using a fruitcake as his key to freedom, de Valera would not have had this opportunity.